You know they taste good, but how much do you really know about

 Crepe making secrets

-The secret ingredient is lots of eggs: Many chefs agree, the extra eggs in a crepe batter are one of the secrets to a great tasting crepe.
+The secret ingredient is lots of eggs: Many chefs agree the extra eggs in a crepe batter are one of the secrets to a great-tasting crepe.

-Pour melted butter into the batter: Browned butter gives the crepe it’s distinctive nutty butter flavour.
+Pour melted butter into the batter: Browned butter gives the crepe its distinctive nutty butter flavour.

 Let the batter sit: Crepe recipes often say to let the batter rest for 30 minutes, which results in an even flatter crepe, unlike pancake batter, which is usually used immediately. (if you’re in a hurry, it’s ok to use the batter right away).